 If the number of channel groups is large and the length of a frame is large, the amount of data buffering needed for this purpose could become very large.

-The specific value of the limit proposed herein is suggested as a starting point.
+The specific value of the limit proposed herein is suggested as a starting point, based on the variable TotalCgLength defined in proposal 8.

-Proposal 13: Define a variable FrameSeqSamplesPerChannel[ cg ] as the number of samples per channel in the frame sequence for each frame sequence in channel group cg (i.e., the cumulative sum of the number of samples per channel NumSamplesPerChannelInFrame in an independent frame and its associated dependent frames).
-Impose a constraint that the sum of the values of FrameSeqSamplesPerChannel[ cg ] * NumChannels[ cg ] across all values of cg shall be less than or equal to 8 338 608.
+Proposal 13: Impose a constraint that the sum of the values of TotalCgLength * NumChannels[ cg ] across all values of cg shall be less than or equal to 8 338 608, where TotalCgLength is the value of this variable at the current position in the bitstream for channel group cg.

+If the second part of proposal 8 is not adopted, instead of using TotalCgLength, this constraint could use the number of samples per channel in the current frame sequence in the channel group cg.

 Proposal 14: Global fixed QP indication